10 Tips for Clinical Management of Suicide Risk

 Staffed by well-trained and compassionate professionals, suicide crisis lines are incredibly important tools in suicide care and prevention.
 They have the unique ability to provide vital crisis support to a range of suicidal individuals from all walks of life.
 But more importantly, crisis lines can effectively help suicidal individuals who may not be able to afford or even need costly clinical interventions.

-CAMS can be a useful resource for call centers, since crisic center work typically focuses on assessing the immediate risk of suicide or suicidal thoughts through collaborative dialogue.
+CAMS can be a useful resource for call centers, since crisis center work typically focuses on assessing the immediate risk of suicide or suicidal thoughts through collaborative dialogue.
 The Suicide Status Form (SSF) is also a well-suited therapeutic assessment tool to efficiently stratify the level of risk during a crisis call, thanks to its easy to learn, structured, yet non-directive framework.

 The SSF can also be used to track the ongoing risk of repeat callers, providing continuity of care when multiple crisis workers speak with the same caller over a period of time across shifts.
 Recent use of crisis text and chat lines present additional opportunities for using the SSF as a framework for collaborative suicide-specific engagement.